firish/Interesting_Engineering/8_RAFT_algorithm.md

 ## Raft Overview
 Raft achieves consensus by electing a leader who manages the replicated log.
 The leader accepts log entries from clients, replicates them across other servers (followers), and informs them when it is safe to apply these entries to their state machines.

 ### Key Components of Raft:
 - **Leader Election**: One server is elected as the leader for a given term.
 The leader manages the log and replicates it across other servers.
-A new leader is elected when the existing leader fails.
+A new leader is elected when the existing leader fails, or the term ends.
 - **Log Replication**: The leader receives client requests, appends these commands to its log, and then replicates them across other servers to ensure consistency.
 - **Safety**: Raft ensures that if any server has applied a particular log entry to its state machine, no other server can apply a different command for the same log index.